A newly published study provides the first clear-cut evidence that supernova remnants accelerate cosmic rays to incredible speeds.

 The findings will appear in Friday’s issue of the journal Science.

-“The discovery is the smoking gun that these two supernova remnants are producing accelerated protons,” said lead researcher Stefan Funk, an astrophysicist with the Kavli Institute for Particle Astrophysics and Cosmology at Stanford University in Calif.
+“The discovery is the smoking gun that these two supernova remnants are producing accelerated protons,” said lead researcher Stefan Funk, an astrophysicist with the Kavli Institute for Particle Astrophysics and Cosmology at Stanford University in California.
 “Now we can work to better understand how they manage this feat and determine if the process is common to all remnants where we see gamma-ray emission.”

 In 1949, the Fermi telescope’s namesake, physicist Enrico Fermi, suggested the highest-energy cosmic rays were accelerated in the magnetic fields of interstellar gas clouds.
 In the decades that followed, astronomers showed supernova remnants were the galaxy’s best candidate sites for this process.